 ASCE-produced video announcing Frangopol's Distinguished Membership.
 (YouTube, 2:41)

 In late 2010, Frangopol joined a select group of leaders in the field of civil engineering when he was inducted as a Distinguished Member of the American Society of Civil Engineers (ASCE).
 As ASCE's highest accolade, Distinguished Membership recognizes eminence in a branch of engineering, and is currently comprised of only 192 of the Society's 144,000 members worldwide.

 Frangopol is Founding President of the International Association for Bridge Maintenance and Safety (IABMAS) and of the International Association for Life-Cycle Civil Engineering (IALCCE).
 He also serves as the Chair of the Executive Board of the International Association for Structural Safety and Reliability (IASSAR), and as Vice President of the International Society for Structural Health Monitoring of Intelligent Infrastructure (ISHMII).

 Frangopol is also the Founding Editor-in-Chief of Structure and Infrastructure Engineering, an international peer-reviewed journal, included in the Science Citation Index, dedicated to advances in maintenance, management and life-cycle performance of a wide range of infrastructures.
-He is the recipient of several prestigious awards, including the T. Y. Lin Medal, the Nathan M. Newmark Medal, the Moisseiff Award, and the J. James R. Croes Medal.
+He is the recipient of several prestigious awards, including the Arthur M. Wellington Prize, the Ernest Howard Award, the T. Y. Lin Medal, the Nathan M. Newmark Medal, the Moisseiff Award, and the J. James R. Croes Medal.